Ecosystems

 Higher contribution → higher share of the pool.

-Ecosystems may optionally add additional incentives to the pool.
+Ecosystems may optionally add additional incentives to the prize pool.

-These are distributed using the same scoring and allocation logic.
+Any added incentives are distributed using the same contribution performance logic.

 Primary KPI: